 Parents have been taught a lot of concerns about the security risks that they’ve heard having a wifi monitor entails.
 Are they right to worry?

-Media headlines are full of hacking stories that fade away long before they’re proven or debunked.
+Media headlines are full of not just alleged hacking stories that fade away long before they’re proven or debunked, but also theories on whether or not wifi and radio frequency monitors are detrimental to babies’ health.

-So, to go through it a little more in-depth, we’re here to help you find out whether baby monitor hacking is something you need to worry about and steps you can take to prevent it.
+So, to go through it a little more in-depth, we’re here to help you find out whether baby monitor hacking is something you need to worry about, if baby monitors emit dangerous radiation, and steps you can take to prevent it.

 Guide to this post: